souradipp76/MM-PoE/ABOUT_THIS_TEMPLATE.md

 Frequent asked questions.

-### Why this template is not using [Poetry](https://python-poetry.org/) ?

-I really like Poetry and I think it is a great tool to manage your python projects, if you want to switch to poetry, you can run `make switch-to-poetry`.

-But for this template I wanted to keep it simple.

-Setuptools is the most simple and well supported way of packaging a Python project, it doesn't require extra dependencies and is the easiest way to install the project.

-Also, poetry doesn't have a good support for installing projects in development mode yet.

 ### Why the `requirements.txt` is empty ?

 This template is a low dependency project, so it doesn't have any extra dependencies.